 Reading, ploddingly, Richard J. Walton’s book, “Cold War And Counterrevolution,” led me to write this post.
 The US establishment (preferring the war-making State over the hapless Country) has created (deliberately or by chance) the myth of Camelot in which former President, John F. Kennedy, was a white knight fighting the forces of darkness.
 It’s the opposite of the truth, but a myth is by definition not the truth.
 For that reason, I am interested in accounts, like Walton’s, that might help me to counter that lie.
 The challenge that I have is that 1.
 There is less material by authors who endeavor to be entirely factual than there is material that is dishonest and 2.
 People – even progressives who know better – are not terribly bothered by the myth of Camelot, for which reason there is less interest by them in doing what I’m doing.
 Therefore, they are of less help to me than they would be otherwise, which feeds into challenge 1.

 I don’t know how to do proper research.
 I have to just do a lot of reading and paying attention.
 Anyway, The aspect of Walton’s book that caused me to put it down temporarily and go to work on this post was the way it seemed to me that JFK’s actions, including his hypocritical speechifying, revealed an inability on his part to think.
 (Walton says that in so many words.)
 The longer JFK carried on, screwing up constantly, the more his worshippers would call his screw-ups ‘learning events’.
 No wonder the establishment’s guiding minds later decided to fashion an enduring ad selling the American Empire (mainly to Americans) out of the handsome, sexy young President.
+They could let the people see how no good their system is, which JFK was helping them to see, or bamboozle the people and call JFK wise and righteous and point to his handsomeness as proof.
+They of course went with the latter.
 Now, That’s my theory.
 I don’t have evidence to support the idea that Camelot is nothing more than hero worship taken to the extreme and that, especially as it is still widespread, it just happens to serve as an ad selling the American Empire.
 And I’m not sure that it matters.
-As well, By now, it isn’t possible that cultural managers – especially in media – don’t see Camelot as the ad that it is.
+By now, it isn’t possible that cultural managers – especially in media – don’t see Camelot as the ad that it is.
 Let’s look at what we know.